sixpack/sixpack/README.rst

 .. image:: https://travis-ci.org/seatgeek/sixpack.png?branch=master
         :target: https://travis-ci.org/seatgeek/sixpack

 Sixpack is a framework to enable A/B testing across multiple programming languages.
-It does this by exposing a  simple API against which a client library can make requests.
+It does this by exposing a simple API for client libraries.
 Client libraries can be written in virtually any language.

 Sixpack has two main parts.
 The first, **Sixpack-server**, is responsible for responding to web requests.
 The second, **Sixpack-web**, is a web dashboard for tracking and acting on your A/B tests.
 Sixpack-web is optional.